Rachel Crasnow KC

 Rachel specialises in all aspects of discrimination work as well as equal pay and whistleblowing cases.
 Her work often overlaps with regulatory and medical law, education and public law issues.

-Rachel represents a wide variety of clients (including the EHRC, city firms, political parties, public authorities, charities and trade unions).
+Rachel represents a wide variety of clients (including financial institutions, city firms, the EHRC, political parties, public authorities, charities and trade unions).

 Some of Rachel's ground-breaking litigation involves the long-running and ongoing O'Brien judicial pensions litigation, where she had been instructed since 2009.
-She has appeared six times in the Supreme Court and twice in the CJEU in this case and further has been counsel of choice for hundreds of judicial office holders on the implications of the O'Brien judgment for their pension rights, representing them at all their hearings.
+She has appeared six times in the Supreme Court and twice in the CJEU in this case and continues to be counsel of choice for judicial office holders seeking to resolve the nuanced implications of the O'Brien judgment for their pay disputes in the case of Dodds v MoJ in 2024.

 Rachel's equal pay work covers a wide range of sectors.
 She has been instructed in public sector cases in local government and education involving thousands of carers, school–based workers and female professors.
 Her private sector equal pay cases have involved the BBC, LLPs, care homes, trade unions and drama schools.
-She is currently involved in multi claimant supermarket equal pay litigation.
+She is currently involved in several of the long-running multi claimant supermarket equal pay cases.

-Her specialism in whistleblowing includes challenging the bar against such protection for judges using human rights law: see the test case of Gilham v MOJ.
+Her specialism in whistleblowing includes challenging the Bar against such protection for judges using human rights law in the landmark decisions including Gilham v MoJ (the employment status of district judges and Article 14).
 She also has significant experience in NHS whistleblowing cases.

-Rachel's other "status" casework includes representing foster carers at Court of Appeal level in their fight to be declared "workers" (see NUPFC v CO [2020] ICR 607) and gig-economy challenges for couriers involving trans-discrimination.
+Rachel's other "status" casework includes representing foster carers at Court of Appeal level in their fight to be declared "workers" (see NUPFC v CO [2020] ICR 607) as well seeking to argue that post-Uber, foster-carers work under contracts in the seminal 2024 case of Oni.
+Rachel also has experience in bringing gig-economy cases for couriers.

 Her disability discrimination expertise led to her appearing in the first Supreme Court hearing concerning s.15 Equality Act 2010 and disability-related discrimination (Williams v Swansea University [2018]).